skip to content

 }

 The URL is the save file.
-Copy it, paste it into OBS, done.
-No account to make, nothing stored on my server, nothing to leak.
+Copy it, paste it into OBS, and you’re done.
+There’s no account to make, nothing stored on my server, and nothing to leak.
 The editor keeps a localStorage autosave as a safety net, but the source of truth is the link in your clipboard.

 Hardening The Server